pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

       file_io.copy(uri, newpath, True)
 ```

-Next, lets move onto how we deploy our code.
+Next, let's move onto how we deploy our code.
 Start by taking a look at the `tf_job_s3_gateway.yaml`:

 ```
 apiVersion: "kubeflow.org/v1beta2"